maniekstasz/ArtificialAnt/README.md

 ArtificialAnt
 =============

-There is no gui.
-Program only calculates ant moves.
+Application only calculates ant moves.
+There is no gui or any output, but it could be added easily.